stellyes/localconvert/readme.md

 # 🖼️ AI Image Processor

-A powerful, versatile web application built with Streamlit that offers two key features: format conversion from 70+ formats and AI-powered image upscaling using Real-ESRGAN.
-The app intelligently handles transparency, resizing, and uses local AI processing for high-quality upscaling without API limits.
+A powerful, versatile web application built with Streamlit that offers format conversion from 70+ formats and AI-powered image upscaling using Cloudinary's Generative AI.
+The app intelligently handles transparency, resizing, and uses cloud-based AI processing for high-quality upscaling without local GPU requirements.

 ## Features